FJCF76/FJCF76/README.md

 # Fernando Covecino

+**Technology reaches most boards as a briefing.
+I try to build it first.**

 More than 25 years leading technology across Europe and Latin America.
 Today I lead Customer Success for EMEA at Grupo Espiral MS. Before that I was a Partner at Deloitte, Country Manager of Inetum in Peru with full P&L responsibility, and spent a long run at Microsoft.
-Certified in Cybersecurity by ISC2.

-This account is the part of that work I still do with my own hands.

-Technology reaches most executives through briefings and vendor decks.
-I keep my own read by building, which is slower and harder to fool.
-When a board or an executive team has to approve an AI or a security decision it cannot easily verify, someone in the room should have tried the underlying tools.
+This account is where that habit lives.
+Building is slower than reading a deck and much harder to fool.

+> When a board or an executive team has to approve an AI or a security decision it cannot easily verify, someone in the room should have tried the underlying tools.

-What is public here ranges from exploratory work on AI and digital operations to Webfiable, a site health and security monitoring plugin that has users and a subscription behind it.
-The experiments are labelled as experiments.
+Some of what is public here is exploratory and says so.
+Some of it runs with real users.

 I write about the governance side on LinkedIn: what boards should be asking about AI and cyber risk, and where accountability actually sits.

 [linkedin.com/in/fcovecino](https://www.linkedin.com/in/fcovecino)